 Battery-powered ultraviolet light traps were operated near the HALE Entrance Station, at the HO site, and at the DKIST site.
 The traps consisted of a 3.5 gallon polypropylene bucket, a smooth surface funnel, a 22 watt Circline blacklight tube mounted on top of vanes under an aluminum lid that directs light downwards.
 The effective range of the 22 watt lamp is less than 100 feet, and traps were always located more than 100 feet from the nearest petrel burrow.
-Light traps were run for five nights at the DKIST site, HO site, and the HALE site.
+Light traps were run for six nights at the DKIST site, HO site, and the HALE site.
+Light traps were set at each sampling site near sunset, and were allowed to run overnight or until batteries failed.
 An additional night of sampling was suspended due to weather conditions.